Self Smart - Intrapersonal Intelligence

 is the view that humans are always

-, even in what seem to be acts of altruism.
-It
+, even in what seem to be acts of

 claims that, when people choose to help others, they do so ultimately